Saleciani/api/README.md

 ## Exercise description

 The task is to build a simple **Rails API** project.
 Its functionality is as follows:
 * For authorized users, there must be an import functionality of **ports**.
 The expected file format is CSV.
-Some examples are located in the `/samples` folder.
+Some examples are located in the `/samples` folder. - NO
-* The API should provide an ability to search through ports in a various ways (e.g. port name entries, port type, etc.).
+* The API should provide an ability to search through ports in a various ways (e.g. port name entries, port type, etc.). - NO
 * Documentation and code specs are expected to be present.

 ## Notes
-* Ports are unique by **code**.
+* Ports are unique by **code**. - YES
-* The ID field should be omitted from the import files.
+* The ID field should be omitted from the import files. - YES
-* Any imported files should not be stored after processing.
+* Any imported files should not be stored after processing. - YES
 * Some attributes of ports aren't important for the task (e.g. city).
-However, everything should be stored in database.
+However, everything should be stored in database. - YES
-* The authentication method is up to you, feel free to use anything that seems appropriate and safe.
+* The authentication method is up to you, feel free to use anything that seems appropriate and safe. -NO

 ## Technical details
 * Ruby/Rails: latest (stable) version (at the moment of starting this exercise).